retirement friendship

 Summary: How to Improve Friendship in Retirement

-In summary, to improve friendships in retirement, mean what you say, and do what you say you will do.
+In summary, to improve friendships in retirement, be true to yourself and do what you say you will do.

 In other words, don’t be manipulative or overly self-centered.
 Instead, have empathy, confidence, and a strong self-identity and consider others in your decisions.